More storms expected today; flood watch in effect | WTOP News

 Forecast

+THURSDAY: A mix of clouds and some sunshine.
+Chance of a shower or a thunderstorm.
+Muggy.
+Highs in the mid to upper 80s

-Wednesday night: Showers and thunderstorms.
-Rain could be heavy at times.
-Lows in the upper 60s to mid 70s.
+THURSDAY NIGHT: Mostly cloudy and muggy with a chance of a shower.
+Patchy fog late.
+Lows in the mid 60s to lower 70s.

-Thursday: Showers and thunderstorms in the afternoon.
-Highs in the low to mid 80s.

-Friday: Muggy, with showers and thunderstorms in the afternoon.
+FRIDAY: Partly sunny and muggy.
+A chance of a shower or afternoon thunderstorm.
 Highs in the mid to upper 80s.

+SATURDAY: A chance of showers in the morning.
+Partly sunny in the afternoon, with a few lingering showers southern suburbs.
+Highs in the lower 80s.